Zero-sum subsequences in bounded-sum $\{-r,s\}$-sequences: Existence of zero-sum blocks in -sequences

-Now we show that in both constructions there is no $k$-block $B\subeq [n]$ such that $f(B) = 0.$ In fact, we make the following claim. \begin{claim} Every $k$-block $B\subeq [n]$ has $f(B) = r+s.$ \end{claim} \begin{proof} In both constructions in the proof of Lemma \ref{rs-construction}, the terms equal to $-r$ come in blocks of length of at most $\frac{sk}{r+s}-1.$ Furthermore, between any two consecutive such blocks there are at least $\frac{rk}{r+s}+1$ terms equal to $s.$ Therefore, among any terms, there are at most $\frac{sk}{r+s}-1$ terms equal to $-r.$ We conclude that any $k$-block has weight at least \end{proof} Thus the claim holds, proving Lemma \ref{rs-construction}.
+Now we show that in both constructions there is no $k$-block $B\subeq [n]$ such that $f(B) = 0.$ In fact, we make the following claim: \begin{claim} Every $k$-block $B\subeq [n]$ has $f(B) \ge r+s.$ \end{claim} To prove this claim, note that in both constructions in the proof of Lemma \ref{rs-construction}, the terms equal to $-r$ form disjoint blocks of length at most $\frac{sk}{r+s}-1.$ Furthermore, any two consecutive such blocks are separated by at least $\frac{rk}{r+s}+1$ terms equal to $s.$ Therefore, among any consecutive terms, there are at most $\frac{sk}{r+s}-1$ terms equal to $-r.$ We conclude that any $k$-block has weight at least Thus this claim holds, finishing the proof of Lemma \ref{rs-construction}. \end{proof}

-\begin{corollary} Let $r$, $s$, and $k$ be positive integers with $\gcd(r,s)=1.$ Let $t'\in \{0,1,\ldots,r+s-1\}$ be the unique integer such that $\frac{rk}{r+s}-1+t'\equiv 0\bmod r+s.$ Then there exists a function $f:[n]\to \{-r,s\}$ with such that $f([n]) = 0$ and $f(B)\neq 0$ for any $k$-block $B\subeq [n].$ \end{corollary} \begin{proof} By Lemma \ref{rs-construction} there exists a function $g:[n]\to \{-s,r\}$ where such that $g([n]) = 0$ and $g(B)\neq 0$ for any $k$-block $B\subeq [n].$ Let $f:[n]\to \{-r,s\}$ be defined such that $f(i) = -g(i)$ for all $i\in [n].$ Then it is easy to see that $f([n]) = 0$ and $f(B)\neq 0$ for any $k$-block $B\subeq [n]$ as well. \end{proof}
+\begin{corollary} Let $r$, $s$, and $k$ be positive integers with $\gcd(r,s)=1.$ Let $t'\in [0, r+s-1]$ be the unique integer such that $\frac{rk}{r+s}-1+t'\equiv 0\bmod r+s.$ Then there exists a function $f:[n]\to \{-r,s\}$ with $n = N_k(s,r,t')-1$ such that $f([n]) = 0$ and $f(B)\neq 0$ for any $k$-block $B\subeq [n].$ \end{corollary} \begin{proof} By Lemma \ref{rs-construction} there exists a function $g:[n]\to \{-s,r\}$ where $n = N_k(s,r,t)-1$ such that $g([n]) = 0$ and $g(B)\neq 0$ for any $k$-block $B\subeq [n].$ Let $f:[n]\to \{-r,s\}$ be defined such that $f(i) = -g(i)$ for all $i\in [n].$ Then it is easy to see that $f([n]) = 0$ and $f(B)\neq 0$ for any $k$-block $B\subeq [n]$ as well. \end{proof}